 Juniors Mark Dalton won the Region 2-AAA Tournament last season.
 Fellow junior Connor McKay recently posted a Top-10 finished at the Southern Junior Tournament.
 That duo will be joined by a trio of elite sophomores including Brian Clark, Tyler Johnson and Chip Thomas (Stuart's younger brother who played last season).
 "Those five guys are going to shoulder the load," Cox said.
 "We're continuing the tradition of having a Thomas on the Farragut High School golf team.
-"It's going to be an interesting year because we have a young team that has experience.
-I have a strong sophomore class."
-That may be the understatement of the season.
-Cox says his sophomores are good.
-All of them are Top-10 golfers in the state.
-The task of replacing Stuart Thomas will be huge for the Admirals.
+"It's going to be an interesting year because we Cox says his sophomores have a young team that has experience.
+I have a strong sophomore class." statement of the season. nament.
+"I don't look at those That may be the undergirls as juniors," Cox said.
+"Those two have been around for a long time and they know what I expect and I know what to expect are good.
+All of them from them." are Top-10 golfers in the What Cox expects is stellar play.